rodrigo-barboza/mini-pascal-compiler/README.md

 # Compilador Mini Pascal
-a mini pascal compiler developed in java for compilers discipline
+A mini pascal compiler developed in java for compilers discipline